uyen-vu1907/VuDoPhuongUyen/README.md

 focusing on full-stack development and cloud computing.

 ### Current Projects
-- Building a weather tracking application using React and Node.js
+- Building a personal portfolio website
-- Contributing to open-source documentation projects
+- Learning how to use MAMP for local web development
-- Developing a student resource management system
+- Learning about Server Side Includes (SSI)

 ### I'm currently learning
 - HTML, CSS, and JavaScript
 - PHP and MySQL